 There have been reports of crocodile attacks throughout Timor-Leste, particularly in the eastern districts and along the southern coast.
 Crocodiles have been sighted on beaches and in-land waterways, including popular destinations such as Manatuto, Baucau, Liquica, Com and some beaches in Dili.

 Driving conditions are frequently hazardous due to poor quality roads, heavy traffic, poor signage and lack of street lighting.
+Additionally, in rural areas subsidence, large potholes, animals, vehicles without headlights and pedestrians on the road are common.
 According to the World Health Organization (WHO), you are over three times more likely to be killed in a motor vehicle accident in Timor-Leste than in Australia.
 Large crowds can form quickly after traffic accidents and can become violent with little warning.

 Take extra care when wet.
-Outside of Dili travel in convoy whenever possible.
+Outside of Dili travel in convoy whenever possible, and avoid driving at night.
 Main routes are often single lane mountain roads, which can deteriorate rapidly and become impassable, particularly during the rainy season (December-April).

 There are limited emergency response resources outside Dili.